apache/trafficcontrol/docs/source/api/v4/cdns_id.rst

 :dnssecEnabled: If ``true``, this CDN will use DNSSEC, if ``false`` it will not
 :domainName:    The top-level domain (TLD) belonging to the CDN
 :name:          Name of the new CDN
-:ttlOverride:	Optional an nullable.
-A :abbr:`TTL (Time To Live)` value, in seconds, that, if set, overrides all set TTL values on :term:`Delivery Services` in this :abbr:`CDN (Content Delivery Network)`
+:ttlOverride:   A :abbr:`TTL (Time To Live)` value, in seconds, that, if set, overrides all set TTL values on :term:`Delivery Services` in this :abbr:`CDN (Content Delivery Network)`.
+If this is not present in the request, it will be treated as though it were ``null``.

 	.. versionadded:: 4.1